JPKusumi/UtcMilliTime-2.0.0/UtcMilliTime/ReadMe.md

 ### Upgrading from 1.0.1
 Version 2.0.0: Targets .NET 8.0, adds cross-platform support and `CreateAsync`.
 Public API unchanged (static `Clock.Time.Now` still works as a singleton).

 Migration: Update to .NET 8.0+.
-Static usage remains the same; for async Main or custom NTP on init, use `await Clock.CreateAsync()`—it returns the shared clock for consistency.
+Static usage remains the same; for async Main, use `await Clock.CreateAsync()`—it returns the shared clock for consistency.

 ### Technical Details
 Uses `Environment.TickCount64` for cross-platform uptime and `DateTime.UtcNow` for device time.
 Now is calculated as `device_boot_time + device_uptime`.
 The clock is a singleton to ensure consistent time across the app.